CCIEMikeG/Fitness-EDA-Project/README.md

 ## Results

 The analysis highlights significant trends in activity level and sleep level; supported by visualizations and statistical insights.
+Activity levels decrease after approximately a month.
+This results in a prediction model where activity levels continue to decrease.
+The amount of sleep is not correlated with the activity level.
+Likewise, the amount of deep sleep is not correlated with the activity level.

 ---